Polydile/dile-components/docs/components/dile-editor.md

 ## Adding Additional Options to the Editor Toolbar

 The `dile-editor` component allows adding other custom actions to the editor's toolbar.
-To achieve this, it is possible to assign an object value to the `addicionalCommands` property.
+To achieve this, it is possible to assign an object value to the `additionalCommands` property.

-### Syntax of the `addicionalCommands` Object
+### Syntax of the `additionalCommands` Object

 The object to be added consists of three properties, all optional, where you can set an array of new commands.
 These properties place actions in different locations of the toolbar.